Church history can be a journey through doctrinal

 arrival of a missionary, A-lo-pen (Abraham), in AD 625.
 He had arrived "bearing the sacred

 books, braving difficulties and dangers."
 Christianity was described as "The Illustrious Religion,"

 and the text included a doctrinal overview and a list of Christian worship practices and ethics.
 It

-also mentioned a succession of Emperors who were greatly supportive of the Church, and the
+also mentioned a succession of Emperors who had been supportive of the Church and the

 names of 67 priests in both Persian and Chinese.